Kristin Richardson Jordan’s “Disrupt The District” Campaign spells H.A.R.L.E.M.

 H: Holding Police Accountable & Abolition

-Kristin Richardson Jordan believes in giving full investigative abilities, suspension power, and firing power to an elected Civilian Review Board in order to address police abuses and to hold police accountable.
+- Give full investigative abilities and real power to an elected Civilian Review Board in order to address police brutality and hold officers accountable.

 A: Affordable Housing